Fred Mustard Stewart

-Fred Mustard Stewart (September 17, 1932, Anderson, Indiana – February 7, 2007, New York City) was an American novelist.
+Fred Mustard Stewart (September 17, 1932 – February 7, 2007) was an American novelist.
 His most popular books were The Mephisto Waltz (1969), adapted for the 1971 film of the same name starring Alan Alda; Six Weeks (1976), made into a 1982 film starring Mary Tyler Moore; Century, a New York Times best-seller in 1981; and Ellis Island (1983), which became a CBS mini-series in 1984.

+Biography

 Stewart attended the Lawrenceville School in New Jersey, class of 1950.
 He graduated from Princeton University in 1954, where he was a member of the Colonial Club.
 He originally planned to be a concert pianist, and studied with Eduard Steuermann at the Juilliard School.

+In 1978, Stewart published his historical novel A Rage Against Heaven through Viking Press.
+The story spans the American Civil War, starting with South Carolina's secession from the Union in the first chapter.

+Stewart's next book, Ellis Island, was published in 1983.
+A year after its publication a miniseries was filmed in the United Kingdom, based on this book.